Seoul Travel Guide

 Peak-season months: April, May, October.

-Check crowds & cost for your exact travel month →Top things to do in Seoul
+Check crowds & cost for your exact travel month →When to visit Seoul, month by month

 - 1Grand palaces and royal grounds